dita-community/org.dita-community.basex.keyspace-constructor/README.md

    ```

    This opens the BaseX GUI
-1. From the BaseX GUI select _Database_ -> _New..._ to open the Create Database dialog
+1. From the BaseX GUI main menu select _Database_ -> _New..._ to open the Create Database dialog
 1. Set the dialog fields as follows:
    * Parsing tab:
      * Parse DTDs and entities: Checked
      * Use XML Catalog file: Checked
      * Catalog file to use: Select the `catalog-dita.xml` file from a 3.x Open Toolkit (to make sure you're using DITA 1.3 DTDs).

+       The Open Toolkit included with Oxygen XML will serve (`frameworks/dita/DITA-OT3.x` under the Oxygen installation directory).
-The    * General tab:
+   * General tab:
      * Input file or directory: Choose the `org.dita-community.basex.keyspace-constructor/src/test/resources/dita/` directory
      * Name of database: "test-data"
      * Input format: XML
      * File patterns: `*.xml,*.dita*`
      * Skip corrupt: Checked
      * Parse files in archives: Unchecked
-Open Toolkit included with Oxygen XML will serve (`frameworks/dita/DITA-OT3.x` under the Oxygen installation directory).

-   Make sure the "Name of database" field is set to "test-data" and select "OK" to create the database.
+1. Make sure the "Name of database" field is set to "test-data" and select "OK" to create the database.
 It should take a few seconds to load the database.

    You can inspect the database from the BaseX GUI Manage Databases dialog.
 It should show that there are about 272 nodes in the database (nodes in this context meaning XML nodes: elements, text nodes, etc.).
-1. Open a browser window to `localhost:8984/ditacomm
+1. Open a browser window to [localhost:8984/ditacomm](http://localhost:8984/ditacomm)

    You should see the "DITA Community Key Space Constructor Application" page with the key space report for the `simple_scoped_map.ditamap`.